wintercms/meta/release-notes/build-465.md

 - Fixed a change in default behavior where a recent update to Dropzone.js (used for uploading files) added a timeout property that defaults to 30 seconds.
 Timeout has been set to 0 (infinite) to retain the previous behaviour of no timeout utilized on file uploads.
 - Fixed a bug where reloading a Lists widget with a custom search term applied would reset the pagination.
 - Improved error handling on invalid model attributes being used for form fields.
+- Improved preview mode support for `type: number` fields with `0` as their value.

 ## Security Improvements
 - Improved escaping of option values provided to the dropdown field type